Ivy Bank Primary School Logo Illuminating ValuableYears, Building and NurturingKnowledge

 • Knowing how their actions affect the local environment and the sustainability of the Earth’s resources.

-Training, planning and teaching our Geography curriculum ensures:
+Continued Professional Development, planning and teaching our Geography curriculum ensures:

 • Teachers with secure subject knowledge, an appreciation of the structure of geography as a subject and an appreciation of the relationship between the two.